Tulips01/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the owner
+ I script that changes the owner and the group owner